-LHD will ensure annual fit testing for Personal Protective Equipment (PPE) (or Powered Air-Purifying Respirator (PAPR) annual training) for LHD staff is completed in compliance with the revised OSHA respiratory protection standard, 29 CFR 1910.134, adopted April 8, 1998.
+LHD will ensure annual fit testing for PPE (or PAPR annual training) for LHD staff is completed in compliance with the revised OSHA respiratory protection standard, 29 CFR 1910.134, adopted April 8, 1998.

-N95 respirators are required under OSHA to be fit-tested annually.
-This ensures the mask size still fits, as a face can change from year to year.

-Annual training, in the case a PAPR is used, is designed to re-enforce the initial training each staff member had on how to on and off this type of PPE.
+- N95 respirators are required under OSHA to be fit-tested annually.
+This ensures the mask size still fits, as a face can change from year to year. - Annual training, in the case a PAPR is used, is designed to re-enforce the initial training each staff member had on how to don and doff this type of PPE.
 A PAPR can substitute for an N95 respirator.

-- The administrator will confirm the date testing (or PAPR training) was completed. - Completion of this activity is due by June 30, 2024.
+- The administrator will confirm the date testing (or PAPR training) was completed. - Completion of this activity is due June 30, 2025.